History

-“Change is Normal: Part 2” by Timothy Trainer
+“Change is Normal: Part 2” by Timothy Trainer, IP attorney and author

 For years I adopted my father’s hometown and home state as mine.
 There was good reason for this.
 After sailing from Japan to the United States in 1959, we drove cross country and spent the summer in Ohio, my father’s home state.
 Soon, we were off and living in South Carolina.
 Mid way through second grade, my father was headed to South Korea for a year being posted along the demilitarized zone.
 While he was away, I returned to Ohio.